astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

 This object allows access to the user projectFileRenamerConfiguration and the actions associated with it.

-<a name='P-MFR-GUI-Windows-MainWindow-CurrentProjectFileRenamerConfiguration'></a>
+<a name='P-MFR-GUI-Windows-MainWindow-CurrentConfiguration'></a>
-### CurrentProjectFileRenamerConfiguration `property`
+### CurrentConfiguration `property`

 ##### Summary